 - Get them to their regular and emergency vet appointments.

-- Administer whatever meds the vet prescribes.
+- Administer whatever meds and restrictions the vet prescribes.

-- Brush and check for fleas and ticks, between the groomer's visits.
+- Brush and check for fleas and ticks between the groomer's visits.

 - Make sure they get enough outings and exercise.
-(The love to jump in the pool!)

 Andrew